felicitywang/TFMTL/README.md

 * Use `six` to maintain backwards compatibility with Python 2.7.

+## Running Models
+Instructions to train and test models are provided in this [README](https://gitlab.hltcoe.jhu.edu/vandurme/tfmtl/blob/master/expts/README.md)

 ## Embedders, Extractors, and Encoders

 One focus of this repository is a collection of off-the-shelf functions